wp-plugins/search-autocomplete/readme.txt

 SearchAutocomplete implements the jQuery UI Autocomplete functionality on your Wordpress installation.
 It provides several basic options such as:

 * jQuery ThemeRoller integration
 * Generic field selection.
-Any valid jQuery selector can be used to pick the search field
+Any valid CSS selector can be used to pick the search field
+* Custom Post Type and Taxonomy support
 * Minimum character count
 * Hotlink resulting Post/Page titles directly to their respective items